 Our analysis of the adult data set begins with its learning curve, shown in Figure 1.
 As is common for learning curves, there is a very steep increase in accuracy at first which then diminishes as more training data becomes available.
-It is worth noting that the learning curve for this data set never reaches an asymptote, even when there are more than 15,000 training examples.
-What is particularly interesting is that the learning curve shows a small but steady increase in accuracy for an extended period of time-as the training set size grows from 4,500 to 15,960 training examples the accuracy increases from 85.0% to 85.9%.
-Also note that the learning curve is not smooth like an idealized learning curve and in a few cases shows a decrease in accuracy as the training set size increases (we expect these statistical aberrations would disappear given an infinite number of runs with random sampling).
+It is worth noting that the learning curve for this data set never reaches a plateau, even when there are more than 15,000 training examples and that the curve shows a small but steady increase in accuracy for an extended period of time.

+We also see that the learning curve in Figure 1 is not smooth and in a few cases shows a decrease in accuracy as the training set size increases.
+We expect that these are statistical aberrations would disappear given an infinite number of runs.

 Given the learning curve data it is straightforward to compute the total cost for a variety of cost ratios, by using equation 2 (recall that |S| is fixed at 100).
-In figure 2 total cost is plotted versus training set size for six different cost ratios (Ctr:Cerr).
+In Figure 2 total cost is plotted versus training set size for six different cost ratios (Ctr:Cerr).